nsbarr/self-therapy/content/posts/my-first-post.md

 Constructing a parts map is a common practice in IFS.
 In the *Self-Therapy Workbook*, Bonnie Weiss writes:

 >Many people find it very helpful to map their parts.
 Mapping can clarify relationships between parts, flesh out the number of parts at a trailhead, illuminate the protective system, illustrate which parts are central to the system and which are peripheral, show where parts stand in terms of their relationship to the Self, and much more.

 >Mapping can be done when you are just beginning to get to know your system.
 You can check in periodically with the original map to see how things have changed as you keep working.
 You can also use parts mapping as an ongoing tool for visually tracking your internal work and deciding where to focus your attention.

 >There are many ways to map your system.
 One way is to use a large sheet of paper and write down the names or images of the parts as you know them.
 You can draw lines or arrows to illustrate the relationships.

 Here, the benefit of structured data over static worksheets becomes apparent.
 With a little work, the system would be able to automatically generate a parts map, illustrating parts and their relationships on a canvas.
 This would provide individuals with a synoptic view of their inner system, along with the ability to dive into individual parts.
 A more opinionated system could go further, nudging the individual to revisit parts that haven’t been worked on for some time, or pointing out opportunities to build relationships between parts that don’t know each other yet.

 For now, {TODO FINISH}

-## Challenges, limitations, next steps

-{TODO: WHY AM I WRITING THIS SECTION?}
+## Discussion

+### The IKEA effect and other caveats
-I built this prototype for myself.
-It caters to my own preferences.
+I built this system for myself.
+I've tuned it to my own preferences over the course of several sessions, such that it now suits me quite well.

 But I’ve had enough success using it that I do wonder if it would be helpful to others practicing self-therapy in the IFS model.

 Many thousands of people do this: the “IFS Self-Healers Community” Facebook Group has more than 5,000 members; “IFS Parts Art” has more than 7,000.
 Perhaps many more people would practice self-therapy if they had tools that supported their practice and made it more feasible.

+### Questing for coziness
 I have the following hesitations about pursuing the idea any further by building a shareable prototype: caring for the security of highly sensitive information; finding a price point that covers the costs of maintaining the service; needing to explain to others how AI is used and how it isn’t; appearing to be an AI advocate.

 Most notably, a sufficiently motivated individual can do almost everything I’ve accomplished here in a few hours work, especially if they use the system prompts I’ve provided as a starting point.